candypay/docs/docs/mobile-sdk/quickstart.md

 # Getting started

-A quickstart guide to integrate CandyPay Mobile SDK into your React Native application.
-In the following guide we're going to use an Expo GO project.
+A quickstart guide to integrate CandyPay Mobile SDK into your mobile dApp.
+In the following guide we're going to use a Expo framework.

 ::: info API Keys
 :lock: API Keys would be needed to integrate Checkout, Generate yours [here](https://candypay.fun)